Inflation also inflates food bank use

 “We are seeing more and more people having a hard time putting food on the table,” commented McGurk.

-The Vankleek Hill Food Bank has sustained support from many businesses, organization, and individuals in the community.
+The Vankleek Hill Food Bank has sustained support from many businesses, organizations, and individuals in the community.
 McGurk said they all regularly ask how they can best help the food bank.

 The Vankleek Hill Thrift Store is affiliated with the food bank and all proceeds from sales go directly to the food bank.
 There is also a strong partnership between the food bank and the Foodland store in Vankleek Hill.